Glossary

 CPD – Continuing Professional Development

-CV – Curriculum Vitae: a summary of one's education, professional history and job qualifications.
+CV – Curriculum Vitae - summary of one's education, professional history, and job qualifications.

 D